 MCAT

-All applicants applying to the Doctor of Medicine program at Wake Forest University School of Medicine are required to complete an online suite of assessments (Altus Suite) to assist with our selection process for the 2021-2022 Application Cycle.
-Although Snapshot is required to complete the Altus Suite, the school of medicine will not be using Snapshot in the evaluation of applicants for the 2021-2022 Application Cycle.
+All applicants applying to the Doctor of Medicine program at Wake Forest University School of Medicine are required to complete an online assessment by Acuity Insights to assist with our selection process for the 2023 - 2024 application cycle.
+The Casper test is all that is required.

-You will require the following for both account creation and completing Altus Suite:
+You will require the following for both account creation and completing Casper:

-1. Please go to www.TakeAltus.com to sign up for Altus Suite for Medicine ( CSP-10111 - U.S. Medicine), under your specific country, and register using your AMCAS ID Number and a piece of government-issued photo ID.
+1. Please go to www.TakeAltus.com to sign up for Medicine ( CSP-10111 - U.S. Medicine), under your specific country, and register using your AMCAS ID Number and a piece of government-issued photo ID.

 2. Select a Casper test date.
 You will be provided with a limited number of testing dates and times.
 Please note that these are the only testing dates available for your Casper test.
 There will be no additional tests scheduled.
 Please use an email address that you check regularly and that you have used for your application; there may be updates to the test schedule.